by Mike Ratliff

 The 8th miracle is found in 4:6.

-Now the LORD God appointed a plant and made it come up over Jonah, that it might be a shade over his head, to save him from his discomfort.
-So Jonah was exceedingly glad because of the plant.
-(Jonah 4:6 ESV)
+6 So the Lord God appointed a plant and it grew up over Jonah to be a shade over his head to deliver him from his discomfort.
+And Jonah was extremely happy about the plant.
+Jonah 4:6 (NASB)

 God appointed a plant to provide shade for Jonah who had departed the city to await its destruction.
 Again, all of God’s creation is subject to His sovereignty.